We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Choosing the best at-home fertility test can be difficult when so many options are available.
 Some factors to consider include:

 • Which hormones companies test: Understanding hormone levels is another important part of learning about fertility.
-For those who want to determine whether their hormone levels are optimal for fertility, a test that offers extensive hormone test panels is advisable.
+If you want to determine whether your hormone levels are optimal for fertility, a test that offers extensive hormone test panels is advisable.
 Hormone testing for females is likely to include estrogen, progesterone, and luteinizing hormone.

 • Male fertility tests: Males will need to use a sperm test and can consider whether they want to store their sperm afterward.
 Many sperm tests offer storage, but it can be expensive.